mengdd/ARAPP/README.md

 https://developers.google.com/places/documentation/

 2013-10-08 long time no commit.

 Due to personal reasons, the project is developing at a strange pace.
-A lot work has been done during the pasted national holiday.
+A lot work has been done during the past national holiday.
 Such as the keywords navigation, the updates of Baidu Map SDK and location SDK, the direction data in the SensorViewModel.
 I give up the computation in android-augment-reality-framework, and use a new one(which I picked up and turned out to work) to get the direction.
 I also use the angle to place the AR Markers and handled the collisions of markers in a pretty simple way.